Nocture-Insight/Kernel-Dexterion/README.md

 ## Troubleshooting, Bugs & Suggestions
 Troublehoosting, bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/Nocture-Insight/Kernel-Dexterion/issues) using the templates provided.
-Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.\
+Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

-Also you can join our community for future notifications:
+*If you got any question non-related to cheats, you can join our community and stay updated:*
 > [!WARNING]
 > In this [discord server](https://discord.gg/25rtyPfMEQ) exclusively for discussions about hardware, kernels, and cybersecurity.\
 > We do not discuss cheats or any illegal activities that agains discord [tos](https://discord.com/tos) and [guidelines](https://discord.com/guidelines).